KasparEtter/ef1p/internet/index.md

 [defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)).
 Depending on the firewall and the configured rules, packets are inspected and filtered on the network, transport, or application layer.
-If the firewall rules are imposed by someone else such as a network administrator or the government, users might resort to [tunneling](https://en.wikipedia.org/wiki/Tunneling_protocol#Circumventing_firewall_policy) their traffic via an approved protocol.
+If the firewall rules are imposed by someone else, such as a network administrator or the government, users might resort to [tunneling](https://en.wikipedia.org/wiki/Tunneling_protocol#Circumventing_firewall_policy) their traffic via an approved protocol.